Generic Name: potassium chloride (poe TASS ee um)

 Potassium is a mineral that is found in many foods and is needed for several functions of your body, especially the beating of your heart.

-You should not use this medicine if you have high levels of potassium in your blood (hyperkalemia), or if you also take a "potassium-sparing" diuretic.
+You should not use K-Tab if you have high levels of potassium in your blood (hyperkalemia), or if you also take a "potassium-sparing" diuretic.

 an adrenal gland disorder;